 Tip: The founder of the Headspace app also wrote the book The Headspace Guide to Meditation and Mindfulness.
 If you are completely new to meditating that book is a great place to start.
 In a very down to earth way it explains why meditation and mindfulness are so useful, even for the skeptics among us.

 10. Learn How to Make Your Own Soaps, Creams, Etc.

 By Anthony from Green Mochila

 It’s in times like these that we realize the many things we can do at home.

-We certainly don’t need a pandemic to start making our own soaps.
 At a time when we should all reduce our impact on the environment by using less plastic and fewer chemicals, it’s just a very reasonable thing to do.